 A. Do I have to submit my claims against a broker or brokerage firm to arbitration?

-Most brokerage firms and financial advisors have a mandatory arbitration provision included in their new account agreements.
+Most securities brokerage firms and financial advisors have a mandatory arbitration provision included in their new account agreements.
 If you signed the new account agreement and do not have a defense to the enforceability of the agreement, you more than likely have to arbitrate any claims you may have arising out of the agreement.
 Should you file a claim in court anyway, the brokerage firm may request the court to send your case to arbitration.

 If your dispute is with a FINRA brokerage firm (Broker-Dealer) or broker (registered representative), you most likely will have to arbitrate through FINRA’s Dispute Resolution system.
 Additionally, FINRA Rules require member brokerage firms to arbitrate disputes with customers on the request of the customer if certain requirements are met (FINRA Rule 12200).